InCogNiTo124/moonrepo/personal-blog/database/posts/flight_school.md

 case 2k25
 ![Be careful to select the SCSI drivers that correspond to your favorite NBA video game release](/images/step_1_3_3-3.png)

-Bonus: depending in you use case, you may want internet on your Windows Server instance on Hetzner.
+Bonus: depending on your use case, you may want internet on your Windows Server instance on Hetzner.
 You'll be surprised that you also don't get internet by default when you install Windows Server.
 For that, you'll have to additionally install NetKVM drivers in that menu.